 The University of Birmingham is committed to promoting equality and celebrating diversity and holds the Athena SWAN Bronze Award, which demonstrates the work of the university towards advancing the careers of female science academics in the UK.

-GEES is also working towards a bronze award and has a clear action plan for supporting and promoting gender equality in the Geography, Earth and Environmental Sciences disciplines.
+GEES is also working towards a Silver award and has a clear and impactful action plan for supporting and promoting gender equality in the Geography, Earth and Environmental Sciences disciplines.